Showing posts with label Being silly. Show all posts

 Thursday, March 08, 2018

-I decided it might be 'fun' to play a handful of games I have always hated.
+I decided it might be amusing to revisit a handful of games I’ve always hated.
 Good idea, right?
-As it turns out, there are many games I absolutely loathe!
-Perhaps I'm just being a miserable guy but here is a handful of dreadful games...
+Well, as it turns out, there are far more games I absolutely loathe than I expected, which shocked me somewhat.
+Perhaps I’m just a miserable bloke (there’s a surprise).
+Still, let’s do this anyway; it might actually be fun.

-1) Lemmings is a game everybody went crazy for but I couldn't find any joy in herding those docile and idiotic critters.
-A few screens in, I would soon discover that I had no tolerance for their stupidity and thus, found it irritating.
-Instead, I would deliberately watch them plummet to their death or explode.
-Now, that was fun!!
+1) Lemmings is a game everybody went crazy for, but I couldn't find any joy in herding those idiotic critters.
+A few screens in, I would discover that I had no tolerance for their stupidity and found it irritating.
+Instead, I would deliberately watch them plummet to their death or explode!!

-2) Next is a conversion of the monster arcade hit, Hard Drivin'.
-This sure looks the part with its fancy polygons and whacky stunts enticing you to try your luck.
-However, it never goes to plan for me as I cannot steer the car in anything that resembles a straight line.
-In fact, I drive and corner worse than a drunk Stevie Wonder.
+2) Next is a conversion of the arcade hit, Hard Drivin'.
+This looks the part with its polygons and wacky stunts enticing you to try your luck.
+However, it never goes to plan as I cannot steer the car in anything that resembles a straight line.
+In fact, I corner worse than a drunk Stevie Wonder.

 3) Next is Strider, a game I saw in ST Format and it looked amazing.
 They gave it a glowing review so I went out and spent all my pennies.
 Well, I certainly won't be giving it a glowing review because I cannot stand this platformer for more than a few minutes - without throwing down the joystick!!
 A terrible Tiertex port.
 (UPDATE) < < < < <

-4) Yolanda is a platformer that I've always thought was curiously interesting.
-The sprites are superb and it has a funny title screen so I've often wondered if it played as well as it looked?
-Well, this is my experience:
+5) Yolanda is a platformer that I've always thought looked curiously interesting and something very different.
+The sprites are superb and it has a funny title screen, so I've often wondered if it played as well as it looked?
+Well, and no joking here, this is my actual experience:

 The CryptO'pinion?